 Moving up the road, we will begin to gain altitude.
 To our west the hillside will fall away before us, providing distant views of the coastal valleys and even the contours of some of the distant ridges.
 Eventually we will enter the next forest zone, the mountain forests of the middle elevations.
-We will stop at scenic overlooks offering epic overlooks onto the Strait of Juan de Fuca and Vancouver Island and the San Juan islands to the north.
+We will stop at scenic overlooks offering epic vistas onto the Strait of Juan de Fuca and, to the north, Vancouver Island and the San Juan islands.
 Perhaps most interesting is that these roadside overlooks may give us good chances for finding Band-tailed Pigeon and Canada Jay.
 Northern Pygmy-Owl is possible.
 At this elevation the Western Red Cedars will be noticeably fewer and farther between, and are ultimately replaced by the Alaska (yellow) cedar.
 Also on the scene now are the elegant Pacific Silver Firs.

 The road continues up, up, and up, all the way into the Canadian zone, where stands of Subalpine Fir and Mountain Hemlock intermingle in the final zone before tree line.
 The road tops out at this elevation amid rolling higher altitude meadows broken by islands of trees.
-The scenery is magnificent.
-In practically all directions are limitless views of the interior of Olympic National Park.
+The magnificent. scenery is In directions practically all are limitless views of the interior of Olympic National Park.
 Ragged peaks highlight rugged ridgelines that will remind some of the Rockies.
 Large mountain glaciers accentuate the distant ridges.
 From our vista point at Hurricane Ridge (about 5,200'), we can gaze out at the distant mountains and valleys.
 The birding is often on a par with the scenery.
-The surrounding trees and meadows harbor the shy Sooty Grouse and we will definitely be on the watch for this sought-after species.
-Larger stands of forest may yield more Redbreasted Nuthatches and Goldencrowned Kinglets but, additionally, we are now in the zone for Hermit Thrush and Yellow-rumped (Audubon's) Warbler.
-This elevation is also good for seeing a number of the finches.
-Pine Siskins are always expected, but even Red Crossbills and Pine Grosbeaks are possible.
-We may turn up migrant songbirds and birds of prey anywhere along the road up, or at the top.
+The surrounding trees and meadows harbor the shy Sooty